core-wg/oscore/draft-ietf-core-object-security.md

    ID Context = R2||R3  |                         |

 ~~~~~~~~~~~
-{: #fig-B2 title="Procedure for establishing a new security context." artwork-align="center"}
+{: #fig-B2 title="Protocol for establishing a new security context." artwork-align="center"}

 1. If the client does not have a fresh security context with the server, then it generates a random byte string R1, 8 bytes long, and uses this as ID Context together with the input parameters shared with the server to derive a first security context.
 The client sends an OSCORE request to the server protected with the first security context, and with 'kid context' = R1.
 The request may target a special resource used for updating security contexts.